 As we describe in the text, we isolated healthcare advertisers for analysis.
 Under the definition used in this report, the following types of organizations were identified as healthcare-related: clinics, doctors' offices, government agencies involved in healthcare, health advocacy organizations, health insurance companies, hospitals, medical research centers, pharmacies, pharmaceutical companies, public service announcements related to health, telehealth companies, urgent care centers, and vaccine-related advertisers.
-Under the definition used in this report, dental products, fitness/weight loss classes, food products branded as healthy, skincare products, or specific medications, supplements, vitamins or other products unrelated to vaccines or COVID were not included as healthcare-related advertisers and alternative categorizations can be found here.
+Under the definition used in this report, dental products, fitness/weight loss classes, food products branded as healthy, skincare products, or specific medications, supplements, vitamins or other products unrelated to vaccines or COVID were not included as healthcare-related advertisers.
+More details about our categorization of healthcare advertisers and alternative categorizations can be found here.